Expert Tips for DIY Projects

 Check out helpful tips from our DIY home improvement experts to create your perfect outdoor space.
 It is important to notify JULIE at least two business days before digging.
 Every project.
 Every time.

 Interested in building a deck?
 Decks are a great way to add value to your home, entertain, enjoy nature and spend time with family.
 While outdoor living spaces are popular, they require extensive planning and preparation.
 Decide if you would like to tackle the project yourself or hire a contractor.
 Whatever you choose, don’t break ground just yet!
-Premark your project area with white paint and/or flags before notifying JULIE.
-Once your project area has been marked, make a quick call to JULIE at 811 or 1-800-892-0123 to have your lines located for free by our members.
-You can also enter a “locate request” now via E-Request by visiting illinois1call.com.
+Pre-mark your project area with white paint and/or flags before notifying JULIE.
+Once your project area has been marked, contact JULIE at 811 or 1-800-892-0123 to have your lines located for free by our members.
+You can also enter your “locate request” via E-Request.
 For additional information please reference our Homeowner’s Guide.

 If it’s your first time building a deck, there are many things that can be overlooked.
 Become familiar with the most common mistakes below, so you can avoid them.